1975 Ralt RT1 Formula Atlantic. Macau Grand Prix Winner.

 1979 Brunei Grand Prix

-The Ralt is powered by a Formula Atlantic spec.1600 c.c.
+The Ralt is powered by the new Richardson Formula Atlantic spec.1600 c.c.
 Cosworth BDA engine with twin Weber 48 DC02 carburetors.
-The gearbox is the original Hewland FT-400.
+The gearbox is the rebuilt original Hewland FT-400.
 MacDonald ordered the car specifically with the FT-400 gearbox instead of the usual FT-200 because it was stronger and more reliable than the FT-200 normally used in Formula Atlantic cars.

 As an interesting footnote, one of the Ralt’s most impressive historic racing victories came at the 2013 United States Grand Prix in Austin, Texas.
 The Ralt won one of the support races just prior to the start the F1 Grand Prix.
 Here is a video of the Ralt in action, setting fastest lap to qualify on the pole.
 COTA Pole